mohabdellatif/custom-action-verify-release/README.md

 # custom-action-cd-jira-post-release
 This Python script checks the status of GitHub Actions for a list of repositories.
-It's designed to be run as post release step after https://github.com/GumGum-Inc/custom-action-cd-jira-release

 ## Scope
 The scope of this custom action is limited to:
 - Prints the result of the execuation of release tag creation for all repositiories found in the `PAYLOAD` based on  `releasename`